 KMI’s Natural Gas Pipelines segment

-Kinder Morgan (KMI) operates through five reportable segments.
-Natural Gas Pipelines is its largest business segment in terms of EBDA (earnings before depreciation and amortization).
-In 2Q16, the segment accounted for 54% of the company’s total EBDA.
+Kinder Morgan (KMI) conducts its operations through five reportable segments.
+Natural Gas Pipelines is Kinder Morgan’s largest business segment in terms of EBDA (earnings before depreciation and amortization).
+In 2Q16, the segment alone accounted for 54% of the company’s total EBDA.

-In 2Q16, the segment’s EBDA rose nearly 4.0% year-over-year due to an increased contribution from the segment’s Tennessee Gas Pipeline.
-The contribution was driven by expansion projects and improved performance on the acquired Hiland midstream assets.
+In 2Q16, the segment’s EBDA increased nearly 4% year-over-year, thanks to increased contribution from the segment’s Tennessee Gas Pipeline.
+This larger contribution was driven by expansion projects and improved performance by the acquired Hiland midstream assets.

-EBDA for KMI’s Terminals segment rose 4.7% in 2Q16 compared to 2Q15.
-The rise was driven by strong growth at its liquids terminals, which account for more than three-fourths of the segment’s business.
-The growth was driven primarily by expansion projects, which should also contribute to the segment’s EBDA in 3Q16.
+KMI’s Terminals segment owns and operates liquids and bulk terminals.
+The segment’s EBDA rose 4.7% between 2Q15 and 2Q16.
+The growth was driven by strong growth at liquids terminals, which comprise more than three-quarters of the segment’s business.
+The growth in the liquids terminals business was primarily driven by expansion projects.

 KMI’s Products Pipelines segment’s 2Q16 EBDA grew 5.8% year-over-year, driven by higher volumes on the segment’s crude and condensate pipeline, the startup of a new petroleum condensate processing facility during 2015, and improved performance on the segment’s Cochin system.